ateistemes/applicationzzt/README.md

 Basically, this is a simulation of "This or That" game, written in Python3 and using tkinter as a GUI.

-As long as you open run the application, you will see a main menu, where you can choose in what area you whould like to play.
+As long as you open run the application, you will see a main menu, where you can choose in what area you would like to play.

 #image